eagles-project/skywalker/docs/input.md

   wet_geo_mean_diameter: [[0.001, 0.002, 0.003],[0.004, 0.005, 0.009], [0.001, 0.001, 0.002]]
   ...
 ```
-When using lattice input, This reads that the `wet_geo_mean_diameter` parameter assumes
+When using lattice input, this is interpreted as the `wet_geo_mean_diameter` parameter assumes
 an array value with uniform spacing for each ensemble.
 The array values start at [0.001, 0.002, 0.003] and goes to
 [0.004, 0.005, 0.009] incrementing each individual array entry by [0.001, 0.001, 0.002]